nomic-ai/deepscatter/README.md

 This is a WebGL library for displaying more points than are ordinarily possible over the web.

-It's fast for two reasons:
+It's fast for three reasons:

 1. All data is sent in the Apache Arrow `feather` format, in a special quadtree format that makes it possible to only load